3D LASER SCANNING SERVICES

 We supply valuable high resolution scan data on any project — from a floor plan to complex heritage building elevations.
 Even roads and landscapes are documented in vibrant detail that could be used for redevelopments, refurbishments and more.

-Our typical process
+Our typical process for building 3D laser scanning services

 Once our plans are drafted they go through an intensive QA process via an independent audit to ensure that what we have captured is delivered to the highest levels of accuracy possible.